 Integrated catchment management across Victoria

-The Department of Environment, Land, Water and Planning and Victoria’s 10 Catchment Management Authorities have together developed this framework illustrating the aims of integrated catchment management in Victoria.
+The Department of Energy, Environment and Climate Action (DEECA) and Victoria’s 10 Catchment Management Authorities have together developed this framework illustrating the aims of integrated catchment management in Victoria.
 The framework:

 - summarises the high level, state-wide outcomes and directions sought by the Victorian Government